stschiff/rarecoal/README.md

 You can list the command line options for `rarecoal` by typing `rarecoal -h`, and for a specific subcommand, say `view` by typing `rarecoal view -h`.

+All time inputs and outputs in rarecoal are measured in units of 2N<sub>0</sub> generations, and all population sizes are measured in units of N<sub>0</sub>.
+Here, N<sub>0</sub> is indirectly set using the `--theta` option in any rarecoal command.
+Here, `--theta` is defined as 2N<sub>0</sub>µ, where µ is the per-generation mutation rate.
+(Sorry for this factor 2 difference to the standard definition of theta in population genetics.
+It was a historical mistake which I am reluctant to fix because I defined it this way in all my mathematical derivations).
+By default, theta is set to 0.0005, which corresponds to N<sub>0</sub>=20,000 assuming a per-generation mutation rate of µ=1.25e-8.

+A note on multithreading: Without specifying the number of threads via `--nrThreads`, rarecoal will run on parallel using all the processors on your system.
+In my experience, the speed increases fairly linearly up to around 8 processors.
+Up to around 16 processors, there is still some improvement, but much slower than linear.
+So I would usually recommend running on 8 processors at most, although you can try to go higher if you can afford it.

 ### rarecoal view
 You can use this subcommand to read in a histogram file and view it up to a specific allele count, using the `-m` option.
 For example, you can view the number of all singletons and doubletons in the example data set via: